joeriggs/NASEncryptor/README.md

 # NASEncryptor
 And extension to the NASProxy that allows the user to encrypt filesystems on their NAS without installing encryption software on their computers.

-The NAS Encryptor currently uses eCryptfs for its encryption.
+The NAS Encryptor currently uses EncFS for its encryption.

-You need to build the NAS Encryptor on a Fedora32 computer at this time.
+You need to build the NAS Encryptor on a CentOS 8.1 computer at this time.